 For some people with acute lymphocytic leukemia (ALL), treatment may get rid of the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about the leukemia coming back.
 (When cancer comes back after treatment, it is called recurrence.)
 This is a very common concern in people who have had cancer.

 Treatment for ALL typically lasts for years.
 If you have completed treatment, your doctors will still want to watch you closely.
 It’s very important to go to all of your follow-up appointments.
 During these visits, your doctors will ask questions about any problems you may have and might do exams and lab tests or imaging tests to look for signs of leukemia or treatment side effects.
 Almost any cancer treatment can have side effects.
 Some may last for a few weeks to months, but others can last the rest of your life.
 This is the time for you to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.

 If a relapse occurs, it is usually while the patient is being treated or shortly after they have finished chemotherapy.
-If this happens, treatment would be as described in the section “What if the leukemia doesn’t respond or comes back after treatment?”
+If this happens, treatment would be as described in “What if the leukemia doesn’t respond or comes back after treatment?”
 It is unusual for ALL to return if there are still no signs of the disease within 5 years after treatment.

-For more general information on dealing with a recurrence, you may also want to see the American Cancer Society document When Your Cancer Comes Back: Cancer Recurrence.
+For more general information on dealing with a recurrence, see When Your Cancer Comes Back: Cancer Recurrence.

 Seeing a new doctor